shravya235/Penetration-Testing-Portfolio/walkthroughs/XSS.md

 ### 1. Injected the payload in “Patient Message”:

-<script>alert(document.cookie)</script>
+Used a Javascript payload

 ### 2. Used Cookie Stealer

-Used a payload which secretly sent the cookies of the doctor user to my webhook endpoint.
+Used a js payload which secretly sent the cookies of the doctor user to my webhook endpoint.

 3. Checked DevTools → Application → Cookies
 Grabbed the session JWT from the browser